jasonscrouch/polemos/README.md

 # Features

-1. Ability to add and remove
+1. Ability to add a combatant
+2. Ability to remove a combatant
-2. Ability to battle any two and get a result
+3. Ability to battle any two and get a result
-3. Ability to get win and loss rate
+4. Ability to get win and loss rate
-4. Console or UI display to perform the above actions / display results
+5. Console or UI display to perform the above actions / display results

 # Technologies Used